jdidion/jdidion.github.io/content/posts/parsing-with-rust-part1.md

 Now let's say that we want to write a parser for our favorite language.
 How do we go about it?
 There are two approaches: write the parser manually or create it automatically using a *parser generator*.
 Hand-written [lexers](https://doc.rust-lang.org/stable/nightly-rustc/rustc_lexer/index.html) and [parsers](https://doc.rust-lang.org/stable/nightly-rustc/rustc_parse/index.html) can be (much) faster than the alternative, but they are also complex and labor-intensive.
 On the other hand, generated parsers only require you to describe the language as a [formal grammar](https://en.wikipedia.org/wiki/Formal_grammar) in whatever *meta-language* is supported by the parser generator.

-In this series of posts, I will be focusing on the second approach[^2].
-I'll first describe the different flavors of formal grammar you might encounter, and then I'll close with an overview of parser generators that either generate Rust code or provide Rust bindings.
+In this series of posts, we'll be focusing on the second approach[^2].
+We'll first cover the different flavors of formal grammar you might encounter, and then we'll close with an overview of parser generators that either generate Rust code or provide Rust bindings.

 ## Formal grammars